-Two different analysis techniques were used to test our hypotheses.
-First, all predictor and control variables were standardized.
-We conducted a Hausman (1978) test which indicated that a fixedeffects model was the appropriate choice to test our hypotheses ($\chi^2 = 42.28$, p < .01).
-One of our dependent variables, number of acquisitions, is a count variable.
-Two methods that are commonly used to analyze count data are negative binomial regression and Poisson regression.
-Due to overdispersion in our dependent variable (which we found in this data), negative binomial regression may appear to be a logical choice.
-Recent research, however, has demonstrated that negative binomial regression with panel data does not provide a true fixed-effects analysis (Allison & Waterman, 2002; Greene, 2007).
-As such, we used Poisson regression with fixed effects to account for this data structure.5 The second dependent variable for theses hypotheses is value of acquisitions.
-Value of acquisitions is a continuous variable taking on non-negative values, so it required analysis using Tobit regression (Wooldridge, 2009).
-Because fixed-effects Tobit models are biased, we used random-effect Tobit regression with clustering on the firm.6
+Following the recommendations Becker (2005) and Carlson & Wu (2012) we developed a strategy for including demonstrated that negative binomial regression with panel data does not provide a true fixed-effects analysis (Allison & Waterman, 2002; Greene, 2007).
+As such, we used Poisson regression with fixed effects to account for this data structure.
+The second dependent variable for theses hypotheses is value of acquisitions.
+Value of acquisitions is a continuous variable taking on non-negative values so it required analysis using Tobit regression (Wooldridge, 2009).
+Because fixed-effect Tobit models are biased, we used random-effect Tobit regression with clustering on the firm.